PoisotLab/ms_network_prediction/reviews.md

 and yet we know that knowledge of interactions is key to understanding ecosystem properties -- therefore, we need some sort of research agenda for prediction.
 These points are made, almost verbatim, in the first two paragraphs of the manuscript.
+Should these be insufficient, we welcome editorial advice about how to best emphasize the aims of the manuscript.

 **Comment 2**: the manuscript lacks substance and needs more references

-> As we have clarified in the responses to reviewer 1, and made more explicit in the text, this manuscript is not a review.
+> As we have clarified in the responses to reviewer 1, and made more explicit in the text, this manuscript is not a review; it is a conceptual roadmap that is meant to illustrate our opinion (informed by our active involvement in this area of research), and therefore does not require the same level of exhaustiveness.
 Reviewer 2 identified articles that we could have cited, but that did not made it into the final version.
-They have all been covered in recent reviews on ecological networks, some of which were written by co-authors of this manuscript.
-We do want to point out that the submission has about 100 references, and the revised version has more;
-claims that the manuscript is insufficiently referenced are unsupported.
+They have all been covered, some in depth, in recent reviews on ecological networks, some of which were written by co-authors of this manuscript.
+We do want to point out that the original submission had about 100 references, and the revised version has more; claims that the manuscript is insufficiently referenced are unsupported.

 **Comment 3**: the manuscript focuses both on understanding and prediction

-> This is correct, and widely regarded as best practice in ecology.
+> This is correct, and widely regarded as a best practice in predictive ecology.
 We have added a sentence at the end of the introduction to make explicit the fact that we think of prediction as being fundamentally a component of understanding, and vice versa.
+We do sincerely hope that readers will get the message that prediction and understanding advance at the same pace.

 **Comment 4**: the flow of the manuscript is nonsensical

 > We are attributing this comment to an unfair reading of the text.
 The structure of the manuscript is guided by the conceptual figure, and the structure of the sections are outlined within each section.
+Based on the detailed comments by reviewer 1, we have identified areas where the flow may be improved, and made the relevant edits.

 **Comment 5**: the proof of concept does not bring new information

 > Reviewer 1 commented on the proof of concept, and we have expanded this section.
+Clearly reviewer 2 had a lot of knowledge on this topic and may have gained less from reading the case study, but we do not think that this is necessarily going to be true of the field of network ecology as a whole.
+For this reason, we have extended the case study and merged it some more into the main text, and notably developed a table to guide the interpretation of the various validation measures.